Online Self-Directed Traders, and Full-Service Traders alike, will benefit from the Proper Broker/Client Relationship

 • Quality strategy advice and in-depth market knowledge

 • Distribution of commodity trading research, commentary, and trading recommendations

 • Experience in managing margin, and margin calls

 • Experience in avoiding futures delivery notices and rolling over contracts

 • Quick and quality phone, email, and text message responses to questions and concerns

 • Competitive commission rates (not the lowest, but the best value)

 • Ongoing market and trading education resources

-Unfortunately, the potentially rewarding nature of the futures markets attract attention from individuals with a “get rich quick” mentality.
-This is true of brokers, traders, system vendors, trading platform developers, etc. Given the ease of becoming a commodity broker, and the false assumption that being a broker can be lucrative with minimal effort, many are drawn to the profession for the wrong reasons.
+Unfortunately, the potentially rewarding nature of the futures markets attracts attention from individuals with a “get rich quick” mentality.
+This is true of brokers, traders, system vendors, trading platform developers, etc. Given the ease of becoming a commodity broker and the false assumption that being a broker can be lucrative with minimal effort, many are drawn to the profession for the wrong reasons.
 Accordingly, many commodity brokerage careers are cut short by the realities of the business.
 Make sure that your broker is in it for the long haul before investing too much time into the relationship.